rcarrascosps/tester-kc/dark-oci-api-gateway/step7.md

 As you can see we cannot access it.

-In the next step you will learn how to create a Service, and Identity and an AppWAN in NetFoundry.
+In the next step you will learn how to create a Service, an Identity and an AppWAN in NetFoundry.
 That is needed to create the Dark API and then we will be in position to consume the service within the Killercoda terminal.